 Low Risk – Repositories with a small number of records accessed by a small number of users

-Each Department HIPAA Security Liaison shall assist the Security Officer in reassessing the potential risks and vulnerabilities to the integrity, confidentiality, and availability of each EPHI repository and the level of risk assigned to each EPHI repository as needed.
+Each Department HIPAA Security Liaison shall assist the Security Officer in reassessing the potential risks and vulnerabilities to the integrity, confidentiality, and availability of each ePHI repository and the level of risk assigned to each ePHI repository as needed.

-EPHI repositories that otherwise would fall in the low or medium risk categories may be classified as high risk EPHI if the sensitivity or criticality of that information makes it appropriate to do so in the reasonable judgment of the Department HIPAA Security Liaison and the HIPAA Security Officer.
+ePHI repositories that otherwise would fall in the low or medium risk categories may be classified as high risk ePHI if the sensitivity or criticality of that information makes it appropriate to do so in the reasonable judgment of the Department HIPAA Security Liaison and the HIPAA Security Officer.

 Risk Management Policy